 substituting one side dish for another

 ordering a salad with lemon and olive oil on the side instead of dressing

 Things that are unreasonable:

 asking the chef to make zoodles for you instead of fresh pasta

 bringing your own food to a restaurant (unless maybe it’s it’s a tiny jar of salad dressing or something)

-asking someone to make special olive oil-only mayo for your lobster salad (though I did have a chef offer to do this during my first Whole30 and it almost made me cry, it was so nice of him!)
+asking someone to make special olive oil-only mayo for your lobster salad (though I did have a chef offer to do this during my first Whole30 and it almost made me cry, it was so nice!)

 What to order at American-ish Restaurants

 Protein + vegetables

 Roast chicken and fennel (hold the cream sauce)?
 Yep.
 Poached salmon and asparagus?
 Yum.
 Grilled steak and sautéed vegetables (hold the demi glace)?
 Treat yourself!
-Raw oysters and a side of grilled broccolini?
+Raw oysters and a giant salad?
 Uh, sure...
 I guess so, if that is appealing to you.
 Generally, this formula of protein + vegetables is relatively easy to find in most restaurants these days.

 Burgers, no buns

 Ask about cheese, croutons and dressings.
 A fair bet is that you'll have to order the salad with lemon and olive oil instead of the dressing it comes with (dairy, sugar, etc.).
 If there's protein on top, check to see how it's prepared or ask to substitute grilled something-or-other.